-To qualify for this ranking, games had to be simple enough that they could be explained to a 5-year-old in the space of two minutes yet have a sophisticated enough structure that winner and loser can be clearly delineated.
+To qualify for this ranking, these outdoor kids games had to be simple enough that they could be explained to a 5-year-old in the space of two minutes, yet have a sophisticated enough structure that winner and loser can be clearly delineated.
 Do the rules change?
 Sure.
 Are there myriad versions of these fun games for kids?
 Absolutely.
 We haven’t even begun to crack the rich tradition of regional games.
 Does that matter?
-Absolutely not, because these outdoor games for kids are awesome, simple, fun, and easy to organize — though that might not be the right word.
+Absolutely not, because these outdoor games for kids are simple, fun, and easy to explain.

-With that in mind, here are our 30 favorite unorganized sports that you should probably teach your kid as summer rapidly approaches.
+These 30 unorganized sports games for kids have been refined over the years from one lightly bruised generation to the next, getting better with age.
 From Kick the Can to Duck Duck Goose to plain old Tag, all of these activities have two very important things in common: They are light on rules and heavy on fun.
 Let the games begin…

 30. Johnny on the Pony